-Imagine that you own a transport business and that you need to hire a driver for a new truck that you have bought.
-You put an advertisement for this job and a person turns up in your office to be interviewed.
+Imagine that one owns a transport business and that one needs to hire a driver for a new truck that the company has bought.
+An advertisement for this job is put out and a person turns up to the office to be interviewed.
 In this interview, the person says, “When I was in school, I belonged to the school football team and scored many goals”.
-Now, would you employ this person just based on the fact that he or she was a good football player in school?
-Hopefully, you would not, as playing football does not necessarily make one a good truck driver!
+Now, should one employ this person just based on the fact that he or she was a good football player in school?
+Hopefully, one would not, as playing football does not necessarily make one a good truck driver!
+Unfortunately, in reality, one’s mind can tend to assume that a person is good at something just based on the fact that the person is good at something else, even though that other skill may not be relevant to what one is assessing.
+Psychologists have named this way of thinking, the “halo effect”.

 The other surgeon looks very different from the first one.
 His suit is shabby and a bit worn out.
 His tie does not match the suit and his hair is a bit messy as well.
 Essentially he does not look as great as the first surgeon.